konkor/cpufreq/docs/faq.md

 ## What is a MIXED mode
 <img alt="" src="{{ "/assets/images/mixed_mode.png" | relative_url }}" align="right" style="margin:0 48px">
-The mixed mode is a system state when processor cores can have different active governors (see picture).
+The mixed mode is a system state when processor cores can have different active governors (see [the picture](/assets/images/mixed_mode.png)).
 This mode can be used for the power saving like an alternative to the switching cores off by selecting less power hungry governors and frequencies on desired cores.

-**The example of usage of mixed mode:**
+**the mixed mode usage:**

 We have 4 cores processor and want to make two groups: 1 core - performance mode and 3 cores in powersave mode.
 To do so we have to repeat next steps:
 1. Turn off _Remember Settings_ option.